 - Anyone submitting an application, proposal or progress report to the NIH must include the PMC reference number (PMCID) when citing applicable papers that they author or that arise from their NIH-funded research.

-- Use My Bibliography (via MyNCBI login) to track your publications and to manage compliance with the policy.
+- Use My Bibliography (via MyNCBI login) to track your publications, manage compliance with the policy, and report publications.

 - As of July 1, 2013, NIH will delay processing of non-competing continuation grant awards with a start date of July 1, 2013 or beyond, if publications arising from that award are not in compliance with the NIH public access policy.
 The award will not be processed until recipients have demonstrated compliance.